Rosie O’Donnell Offers To Play Steve Bannon On ‘SNL,’ Social Media Goes Insane

 — Chris (@ChristophLoewen) February 7, 2017

-While SNL producers have not publicly commented on the potential addition of Rosie O’Donnell to the cast as Steve Bannon (or, as Rosie tweeted “#BannoninChief”) the very idea has certainly generated a lot of buzz.
-And social media support.
+While SNL producers have not publicly commented on the potential addition of Rosie O’Donnell to the cast as Steve Bannon (or, as Rosie tweeted, “#BannoninChief”), the very idea has certainly generated a lot of buzz and social media support.
 Many have even pointed out that Rosie, who Trump unabashedly called a “pig,” has something of the look of a female Steve Bannon.

 I'm begging you @SNL – please get Rosie O'Donnell to play "President Bannon" over #BLOTUS.
 He'll melt like the Wicked Witch! #TheResistance pic.twitter.com/DhaZuvgtvH